 THE FACTS ABOUT CHILDHOOD HOMELESSNESS

-- There are, on average, 7,000 children who experience homelessness in Greater Cincinnati each year.
+- There are more than 8,000 children who experience homelessness in Greater Cincinnati each year.

 - Kentucky has the worst childhood homelessness rate in the country.

 - Today, in the U.S., the average age of a person experiencing homelessness is 9 years old.